Oct 26, 2010

-Google To Test 1 GB per Second Internet Connection In 2011
+Google To Test 1 GB per Second Internet Connection

 Internet search giant, Google, last week announced a plan to test an ultra high-speed broadband network at Stanford University in 2011.